saffronprawn199/word-embedding-classifiers/README.md

 </p>

 ### News classifier results:
-This example demonstrates the use of fastText continuous bag of words (CBOW) as an embedding method for sentences.
+This example demonstrates the use of word2vec (SG) as an embedding method for sentences.
 As illustrated in the image below, using this method achieves a weighted F1-score above 70% between the different classes.
 <p float="left">
   <img src="./images/news_classifier_results.png" width="500" />
 </p>